 To market on Facebook, it is useful to know how much your audience can spend on your product.
 Knowing Facebook users income statistics will come in handy:

-Since July 2018, Instagram has 1 billion active users daily.
+Since July 2018, Instagram has nearly 1.2 billion active users daily.
 With the power of hashtags, stories, and advertising, Instagram became a real driving force for businesses that want to grow their social presence.

 Since its start, Instagram is a platform that is generally used by younger audiences.
 However, new statistics show that older generations started to embrace Instagram too.
-The dominant gender of all users are women with 50.3%.
+The dominant gender of all users are men with 50.7%.

 Users that are located in the USA still outnumber other Instagram users across the world.